5 Things You Should Do Before Every Sales Call

-For today’s sales reps, the rules of old-school cold calling no longer exist.
+For today’s sales reps, the rules of old-school cold calling are less relevant than they used to be.

 Make your objectives clear.
 What do you want to accomplish before the call ends?
 What does your potential customer want to achieve during this call?